CPAFH Frequently Asked Questions

 What is the passing score?
 How is the passing score determined?

+The passing score for the examination is 500.
+Scores ranges from 200 to 800.
 The passing score for the examination is determined by using a process known as the Angoff method, in which experts in the field estimate the difficulty of each item on the examination for the minimally qualified candidate.
 These judgments are averaged to determine the minimum passing score, which represents the amount of knowledge a minimally qualified candidate would likely demonstrate on the examination.
 The results of these ratings are presented to the exam development committee to determine the final passing score.

 How long do I have to wait to find out if I passed the exam?